psyrun/MAC.changer/README.md

 # Python programming from zero to zerodays

-This repository belongs to those who want to learn reverse engineering with python.
-It consist of assembly as well as high level language programmes.
+This repository belongs to those who want to learn reverse engineering specially with python.

-## Print Function
+## Print Arguments

 ## Escape sequence

 ## Adding Emojis

+## Strings Concatination